-Social Work is a diverse and unique profession encompassing the power to make a difference in others’ lives.
-There are many vital needs that social workers help to address from child abuse to family counseling, legislative advocacy, and sexual assault issues to name just a few.
-They interact with everyone – children, teens, families, the elderly.
-Wherever there is a population in need, social workers are there.
+Social Work is a diverse and unique profession encompassing the power to make a difference in others’ lives and in communities.
+There are many areas where social workers are employed such as mental health, social justice, family counseling and legislative advocacy.
 Thomas University ensures its graduates are equipped with the knowledge, skills and ethics necessary to serve individuals, families, organizations and communities.

-Completion of this program provides students with the ability to pursue a graduate degree in Social Work and become a Licensed Clinical Social Worker (LCSW).
+Completion of this degree provides students with the ability to pursue a graduate degree in Social Work (MSW) and become a Licensed Clinical Social Worker (LCSW).
 Students can also apply directly to the TU Clinical Rehabilitation and Mental Health Counseling master’s degree program.

-TU’s Social Work’s program curriculum is fully accredited by the Council on Social Work Education (CSWE).
+TU’s BSW curriculum is fully accredited by the Council on Social Work Education (CSWE).

-CSWE sets rigorous accreditation benchmarks for all of the social work programs in the country and is considered the “gold standard” for social work education.
+CSWE sets rigorous accreditation benchmarks for all social work programs in the country and is considered the “gold standard” for social work education.

 All programs (BSW and MSW) are required to have a field internship component to their curriculum.
 All BSW programs must have a minimum of 400 hours of field practicum experience.